3D Printing Glossary: Terms Explained Simply

 The typical 3D printing workflow: From digital modeling to the finished physical object.

-Quelle: 3dnatives.com
+Source: 3dnatives.com

 The typical 3D printing workflow: From digital modeling to the finished physical object.

-Infill – the interior of your part
+Infill – the inside of your component

 Layer Height

-The Layer Height indicates how thick each printed layer is.
+The layer height indicates how thick each printed layer is.
 Typical values with a 0.4 mm nozzle range from 0.1 mm (very fine) to 0.28 mm (fast, but visibly stepped).
-A common guideline: the layer height should be at most about 80% of the nozzle diameter – so, about 0.32 mm for a 0.4 mm nozzle.
+A common guideline: the layer height should be at most about 80% of the nozzle diameter – so about 0.32 mm for a 0.4 mm nozzle.

 Perimeter / Walls